grid151/gridbase-samples/integration/resware/connector-installation.md

 ```

 # Web Server Configuration

+**NOTE: This configuration applies to both the web connector server and the app connector server.**

 In Windows Server, open the Server Manager application and click **Add roles and features**.
 Click **Next** until you
 reach the **Server Roles** screen, expand the **Web Server** role, and make sure the following options: